What is Continuity?

 A Business Continuity Plan that does not have a HIRA and then BIA done before planning is not accurate.
 Continuity Plans authored incorrectly are a business risk in themselves, and are providing a false sense of security and assurance.

 Business Continuity ensures that your business keeps operating through disruption.
 But how much does it cost to get ahead of disruptions?
 Our Business Impact Analysis (BIA) shows how much operations disruptions cost, and the cost of mitigation/prevention. $1 invested in continuity saves $6 or more in disruption costs.

 #3 PLANNING & TESTING

 Now is the time to start putting the HIRA and BIA into action with formalized Planning.
-We use Disaster Recovery Institute (DRI) approach to Plan creation.
+We use a 12-step planning approach.

 Testing is needed to measure the effectiveness of continuity planning.
 This makes sure everything works as planned.

 Want to learn how to build your own Business Continuity Plan?

 Made to fit training options available.